 Data transfer and retrieval fees

-But by far the biggest factor influencing your S3 bill is the storage class you assign to your S3 objects.
+But by far the biggest factor influencing your S3 bill is the storage class you assign to your S3 objects, impacting your AWS S3 storage costs.
 Make sure you choose (or transfer to) a storage class that’s right for your use case:

 Standard – best suited for objects you need to access frequently.
 This storage class provides a higher cost per GB but comes with high data availability and reliability.

 Standard Intelligent-Tiering – a great choice for data with unknown, changing, or unpredictable access patterns.

 Standard Infrequent Access (IA) – ideal for data you need to access less frequently but rapidly.
 Offers the same upsides as S3 Standard, but at a lower price per GB stored and retrieved.

 Standard One-Zone Infrequent Access – about 20% cheaper than Standard IA as it stores data in a single Availability Zone.

 Glacier Instant Retrieval – ideal if you have a small number of long-lived, rarely accessed objects that are large in volume.

 Glacier Flexible Retrieval – ideal for long-term data you don’t need real-time access to.

 Glacier Deep Archive – the cheapest storage class on S3 built for long-term data storage (7-10 years).